JuliaLang/www.julialang.org/blog/2021/10/DEQ.md

-[SteadyStateProblem](https://diffeq.sciml.ai/stable/types/steady_state_types/) which automatically solves until $x'$ is sufficiently small (below tolerance), in which case it will automatically use a [terminating callback](https://diffeq.sciml.ai/stable/features/callback_functions/#Example-2:-Terminating-an-Integration) to exit the iteration at the (approximately) found steady state.
+[SteadyStateProblem](https://diffeq.sciml.ai/stable/types/steady_state_types/) which automatically solves until $x'$ is sufficiently small (below tolerance), in which case it will automatically use a [terminating callback](https://diffeq.sciml.ai/stable/features/callback_functions/#Example-2:-Terminating-an-Integration) to exit the integration at the (approximately) found steady state.
 Because the [SciML Organization's Packages](https://sciml.ai/) are differentiable, we can stick neural networks inside of this "steady state of ODEs" problem, and that will generate a training mechanism for this continuous-stepping DEQ procedure.
 This `SteadyStateProblem` solution then uses the [Nonlinear Solve Adjoint](https://math.mit.edu/~stevenj/18.336/adjoint.pdf) to calculate